fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 **Using Temporary Directories for Other Scopes**

-We get session scope temporary directories and files from the tmpdir_factory fixture, and function scope directories and files from the tmpdir fixture.
-But what about other scopes?
-What if we need a module or a class scope temporary directory?
-To do this, we create another fixture of the scope we want and have it use tmpdir_factory.

-For example, suppose we have a module full of tests, and many of them need to be able to read some data from a json file.
+Suppose we have a module full of tests, and many of them need to be able to read some data from a json file.
 We could put a module scope fixture in either the module itself, or in a conftest.py file that sets up the data file like this: